It’s said, “The way to a man’s heart is through his stomach”. There’s actually plenty of truth in this saying – and it applies to ALL Hearts!

 Have you ever thought about this?
 Your heart has never stopped a day since you were born.
 It is the power supply providing blood and oxygen to the rest of your body.
 Without the power supply, nothing else works.
 And our heart is the only one we have.
-Hence, it is very important to take care of our heart.
+Hence, it is very important to take care of it.

-First off, it is important to be aware of warning signs our heart may be sending us by paying attention to certain symptoms.
-In 2016, cardiovascular diseases accounted for 29.5% of all deaths in Singapore, which means nearly 1 out of 3 deaths are caused by heart diseases.1
+In 2020, cardiovascular diseases accounted for 31.7% of all deaths in Singapore, which means nearly 1 out of 3 deaths are caused by heart diseases.1

 The good news is that 80% of heart diseases can actually be prevented by making some heart-healthy lifestyle changes.

 Like any other muscles in the body, our heart can be strengthened through exercise.
 Research has shown that at least 150 minutes per week of moderate-intensity physical activity can help lower blood pressure, lower cholesterol and keep your weight at a healthy level.
 Find an activity that you like and stick to it.
 Being active not only contributes to better heart health but is also a great mood lifter and stress buster.
-2
+4

 Laughter could just be the best medicine when it comes to heart health.
 Research from American Heart Association has shown that laughing may decrease stress hormones, reduce artery inflammation and increase HDL, the “good” cholesterol.
 The effects of laughing have also been found to last 24 hours.
-According to Dr. Steinbaum, a spokesperson for AHA, “once you start laughing, it forces you to feel better.”5 So take some time to rediscover your inner child, laugh, love and laugh again!
+According to Dr. Steinbaum, a spokesperson for AHA, “once you start laughing, it forces you to feel better.”7 So take some time to rediscover your inner child, laugh, love and laugh again!

 No ifs, ands, or buts.
 There’s no better time to snug out that cigarette than right now.
 Avoiding tobacco is one of the best things you can do for your heart.
-Smoking damages the lining of your arteries, causing a build-up of fatty deposits which narrows arteries, plus the carbon monoxide from the tobacco smoke also reduces oxygen in your blood.6 Quitting is not easy, but recovering from a heart attack or having to live with a chronic heart condition is even tougher.
+Smoking damages the lining of your arteries, causing a build-up of fatty deposits which narrows arteries, plus the carbon monoxide from the tobacco smoke also reduces oxygen in your blood.8 Quitting is not easy, but recovering from a heart attack or having to live with a chronic heart condition is even tougher.
 So make the decision to bite the bullet today.

 Healthy diet is your best weapon against heart disease.
 Over-consumption of unhealthy foods (e.g. fast food, processed foods, sweetened beverages etc.) will negatively impact your cholesterol, blood pressure, blood sugar and weight - all of which are risk factors related to heart disease.
 Choose nutrient-rich foods such as vegetables, whole grains, Japanese natto, and healthy foods rich in Omega-3 (e.g. deep sea fish, flaxseeds, chia seeds walnuts, etc.).

-Research shows that the effects of stress manifest throughout the body7, affecting blood pressure and cholesterol levels.
+Research shows that the effects of stress manifest throughout the body9, affecting blood pressure and cholesterol levels.
 Some people may also turn to unhealthy habits to cope with stress, such as drinking and smoking, which can further increase the risk of damaging the heart.